Frequently Asked Questions

 Yes, many of our residents arrive with a car but it is quite possible to live comfortably without one.
 EastView is a scheduled bus stop on one of the main routes of our local public shuttle bus system.
 Tri-Valley Transit pulls up to EastView’s lobby door hourly Monday through Friday from 9:45 am through 1:45 pm and by reservation.
 The schedule is posted in our main lobby.

 EastView provides parking in two parking lots at the Inn, offers covered parking for an additional entry fee, and each cottage has both driveway parking spaces and at least one garage.
 In addition, EastView provides weekly scheduled trips to grocery stores and the farmer’s market using our own accessible shuttle bus and van, and can arrange for transportation to appointments and meetings.
-We also use these vehicles regularly to enjoy performances, partake of sporting events, and explore regional highlights every week.
+We also use these vehicles, along with our Prius, regularly to enjoy performances, partake of sporting events, and explore regional highlights every week.

 Residential Care & Memory Care